zerotrustprivacy/RHCSA-study/README.md

 <p> Use dnf install -y software to install </p>

 <h3> Manage Process and jobs</h3>
-<p>command & starts ajob in the background.</p>
+<p>command & starts a job in the background.</p>
 <p>Jobs- to view all running jobs </p>
 <p> A runnable process can be stopped with CTRL+z </p>
 <p> The ps command shows current running processes </p>
-<p> the top command shows the highest running processes </p>
+<p> The "top" command shows the highest running processes </p>
 <p> ps -fU user ... for a user's processes </p>
 <p> Use "Kill" or "killall dd" to kill processes.
 To kill a ZOMBIE process </p>
 <p> Process Priorities
 <p>
   <ul>
-  <li> Nice and Renice can be used to change priorities of non realtime processes </li>
+  <li> Nice and Renice can be used to change priorities of non-realtime processes </li>
   <li> Nice ranges from -20 to 19.
 Positive values means lower priority.</li>
   <li> Use " Cat /proc/sys/vm/swappiness" to see the value then use "echo _ _ /proc/sys/vm/swappiness" to change it.
 To make it persistent " cat >> swappiness.conf << EOF" </li>
-  <li> loginctl list-user : shows users currently loggedin.  loginctl terminate-user:to stop a user session </li>
+  <li> loginctl list-user: shows users currently logged in.  loginctl terminate-user: to stop a user session </li>
   </ul>
 </p>
 </p>